She Loves You: Cultural impact and legacy

 The British establishment at that time found the refrain "yeah, yeah, yeah" controversial.
 National radio in the form of the BBC broadcast the single and "in some quarters it was seen to hail the collapse of civilised society".

-"Yeah, yeah, yeah" was to have a great effect on the Beatles' image – in some parts of Europe, they became known as the Yeah-Yeahs.
+"Yeah, yeah, yeah" was to have a great effect on the Beatles' image – in some parts of Europe, they became known as the yeah-yeahs or yé-yés.

 As late as the mid-1970s, some countries in Southeast Asia were still putting out edicts that forbade Beatles haircuts and so-called "yeah, yeah, yeah music".
+Malaysia was an outlier in the region, its media ecosystem encouraging the thriving of Beatles-inspired rock music and giving birth to the pop yeh-yeh genre during this period.

-Walter Ulbricht, General Secretary of the Socialist Unity Party of Germany in the Communist German Democratic Republic, referenced the song in a famous speech about copying culture from the Western world, by using the refrain: "Is it truly the case that we have to copy every dirt that comes from the West?
+In 1965, at the 11th Plenary Meeting of the Central Committee of the Socialist Unity Party of Germany in the Communist German Democratic Republic, the party's General Secretary Walter Ulbricht referenced the song in a famous speech about copying culture from the Western world, by using the refrain: "Is it truly the case that we have to copy every dirt that comes from the West?
 I think, comrades, with the monotony of the yeah, yeah, yeah and whatever it is all called, yes, we should put an end to it".

 British Prime Minister Alec Douglas-Home made a gaffe in February 1964: his speechwriters, trying to make him appear in touch with popular culture, wrote him the line, "I'm too modest to claim the country loves us, but you know that can't be bad."
 However, he appeared not to understand the reference, and actually said, "but you know, err, that can't be too bad."

 On 10 December 1980, following the murder of John Lennon in Manhattan two nights previously, British tabloid newspaper The Sun printed the front-page headline "They Loved Him Yeah Yeah Yeah".

 In early 1984, Life observed the 20th anniversary of the Beatle invasion of America showing an old photo of them on the front cover with the caption: "Twenty Years Ago, They Invaded America - Did We Love 'Em?
 YEAH!
 YEAH!
 YEAH!"

 On 27 July 2012, a portion of "She Loves You" as well as footage of the band performing the song was included in a montage of British music during the opening ceremony of the London 2012 Olympic Games.
 In 2018, the music staff of Time Out London ranked the song at number 7 on their list of the best Beatles songs.

+Ozzy Osbourne credited the song as the inspiration for him to become a musician.
+Osbourne went on to become a co-founding member of Black Sabbath in 1968, one of the pioneers of the heavy metal genre.